callahantiff/PheKnowLator/README.rst

 ``pkt_kg`` can be run via the provided `Main.py`_ script or using the `main.ipynb`_ Jupyter Notebook or using a Docker container.

-Run Using Main Script or Jupyter Notebook
+Main Script or Jupyter Notebook
 ==========================================
 The program can be run locally using the `Main.py`_ script or using the `main.ipynb`_ Jupyter Notebook.
 An example of the workflow used in both of these approaches is shown below.